Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Home.md

 - Enable `prettyPrint` in [`Configuration`](./configuration) during development for readable JSON.
 - Use [`Components`](./components) + [`Predicates`](./predicates) together for robust item checks and inventory management.

+## Known issues

+Check out the [Known Issues](/docs/known-issues) page for a list of known issues and workarounds.

 ## Community & source

 - **Repository**: [Kore](https://github.com/Ayfri/Kore)